Chimtarga Pass

 8. Practical Difficulties (transportation, food, language, logistics)

 For the clockwise route, I suggest (for reasons of scenery, practicality and acclimatization) not driving straight to the Vertikal Alauddin camp near lake Alauddin, but rather starting at one of the Seven Lakes (“Haft Kul”) or closer by at the Artuch Alplager (a hotel and camping complex).
 From Artuch you can do a half-day hike and spend the night at Kulikalon Lake or one of the smaller lakes nearby, then go over Alauddin Pass (3721 meters) to Alauddin Lake the following day.
 The next day you can go up to Mutny Lake (3500 meters) where there are many camping spots, or even onward to the informal camping spot at about 4100 meters if you are feeling good.
-If you are unsure about how good you feel, then you can spend an extra day at Mutny Lake and do an up-and-down acclimatization hike (you can view the routes above the lake on the MAPS.me or OsmAnd apps).
+If you are unsure about how good you feel, then you can spend an extra day at Mutny Lake and do an up-and-down acclimatization hike (you can view the routes above the lake on any map app that uses Open Street Map data).
 I would not camp higher than the 4100 meter camp.
-Those who camp at the 4500 meter camp usual regret it: altitude headaches, dizziness, sleeplessness.
+Those who camp at the 4500 meter camp without a long-term acclimatization routine usually regret it: altitude headaches, dizziness, sleeplessness.

 The 4500 meter camping area (merely a collection of flat spots for your tent), nice enough on some days to wear shorts, but at night… Photo by Nunatak.